holaholacocacola/CPSResources/docs/quick-icon-replacement.md

 ## Importing Image Assets

-1. Grab the cps_icons_template.fla file from the resources directory.
-This file comes with frames and labels set up so that users only have to drag/drop images and fill in frame names.
+1. Grab the resource file from the resources directory that has icons you want to replace.
 2. Pre prep the icons you want to use and download/store them in one folder.
 At this point, your icons should already be resized hopefully to 75 x 75.
-I recommend naming them the same as their frame label.
+They must have the same name as the pre-existing file in the assets folder.
-This is because if you wish to change them in the future, you can import icons with the same name and override them with out having to touch the stage.
+This is because one you import and replace them, their instance(s) on the stage will automatically update and point to your replacements.
-3. Open the template file in CS6.
+3. Open the resource file in CS6.
 4. Under File->Import, select Import to Library.
 Select all the images that you wish to use and hit ok.
 ![Import Screenshot](images/StepImport.png)
 ![Import Screenshot2](images/StepImport2.png)